manishdahake10/Temp_Converter/README.md

 - Option to clear the input fields for a new conversion.
 - Error handling for invalid input to ensure a smooth user experience.

-## Class Name
-- `TC`: The main class that handles the temperature conversion logic and the GUI.

 ## Technologies Used
 - **Java**: The programming language used for building the application.
 - **Swing**: Java's GUI toolkit used to create the graphical user interface.